jmo1point0/ProgressiveBudget18/README.md

 * The Progressive Budget Application is a Budget Tracker that allows users to add expenses and deposits to their budget with or without a connection.

- ## Usage: The application will be invoked by using the following:
+ ## Usage: The application will be invoked by using the following

  * Node server.js via integrated terminal
  * Open browser and go to localhost:3000